Calmquist/calmquist.github.io/_posts/2023-04-07-psionic-comprehension.md

 ## Far Learning
 **Hard**

-__Default:__ Comprehension-5; cannot exceed Comprehension
+__Default:__ Borrow Skill-5; cannot exceed Borrow Skill

 You can use the long distance modifiers (B239) instead of the normal range modifiers.
+This technique is unnecessary for the Borrow Skill power.

 ## Faster Learning
-This technique doesn't exist.
-It is baked into the ability.
+This technique is unnecessary for the Comprehension ability.
+It is baked into it.

 ## Full Fluency
 **Hard**

-__Default:__ Comprehension-4; cannot exceed Comprehension
+__Default:__ Borrow Skill-4; cannot exceed Borrow Skill

 Make a concentration roll and roll against the Full Fluency technique.
 If successful, you can speak (or sign) the language instead of only being able to understand it.
 This technique lasts for one minute or until you switch languages (whichever comes first).

 ## Retention
 **Hard**

-__Default:__ Comprehension-6; cannot exceed Comprehension
+__Default:__ Borrow Skill-6; cannot exceed Borrow Skill

-As the Borrow Skill technique (Psionic Powers p.
+This works with Comprehension the same as with the Borrow Skill ability (Psionic Powers p.
 58).

 # Designer Notes
 The ability is a special case of Borrow Skill with Reflexive.
 Limited, One-Way Fluency would normally be worth much more than -20%, but Telepathic Learning is already limited to skills and learnable advantages.
 It may be worth a bit more or less than -20%, but it shouldn't change the total cost by more than a point.